 NOTE: The welding operation may be easier if the cell is in a horizontal position.
 To prevent leakage of residual electrolyte, raise the cover end slightly.
-A block of wood placed under the cover end of the jar will suffice
+A block of wood placed under the cover end of the jar will suffice.

 - 4. Plug the welder into a 120 VAC grounded outlet, the compressor will begin operating.
 Turn on the switch to the heating element and allow the welder to warm-up for three or four minutes. - 5.
 Cut a length of 1/8 inch or 5/32 inch polypropylene welding rod.
 The rod should be at least four inches longer than the length of the weld.
-Cut the end of the rod to a 60° angle with cutting pliers.
+Cut the end of the rod to a 60° angle with cutting pliers. - 6.
+Preheat the cover and the jar at the start of the weld by fanning the heat 1/2 inch from the surface.